Hearing loss across the generations

 Noise induced hearing loss

-Because they either fought in WWII or were instrumental in keeping the home fires burning while their soldiers were away, their noise-induced hearing loss was most likely impacted by the persistent exposure to loud noise they encountered on the battle front or at home in the factories.
+Because they either fought in WWII or were instrumental in keeping the home fires burning and the economy thriving while their soldiers were away, their noise-induced hearing loss was most likely impacted by the persistent exposure to loud noise they encountered on the battle front or at home in the factories.

 Presbycusis is age-related hearing loss and occurs gradually and progressively, most typically in those 65 years of age and older.
-The youngest of this generation would be almost 70 years old today.
-Even if they led a very sheltered life during WWII and weren't subjected to battle field mortar or the loud clang of factory machinery, their hearing is probably impaired by old age.
+The youngest of this generation would be almost 73 years old today.
+Even if they led a very sheltered life during WWII and weren't subjected to battle field mortar or the loud clang of factory machinery, their hearing is probably impaired by advanced age.

 "The Greatest" hearing aid technology

 Although the first electronic hearing aid made its entrance in the 1870s after the invention of the telephone and microphone, it was this generation which saw the invention of a vacuum tube hearing aid which was light enough to carry.
-Naval engineer Earl Hanson developed the seven pound, portable trumpet and more portable than the first electronically amplified hearing aid, created in 1913 by the Siemens company.
+Naval engineer Earl Hanson developed the seven pound, portable trumpet and more portable than the first electronically amplified hearing aid, created in 1913 by Siemens.

 Baby Boomers: 1946-1964

-For example, the hippie subculture that arose during the 1960s was known for its drug use and psychedelic rock scene.
+The hippie subculture that arose during the 1960s was known for its drug use and psychedelic rock scene.
 Although true hippies were often eco-friendly and vegetarian, their psychedelic drug practices - which they believed "expanded their consciousness" - weren't very hearing health friendly.
-LSD, mescaline and PCP usage affects the circulatory system by elevating blood pressure, which can be damaging to hearing health.
-Ototoxic drugs and medications can have a temporary or permanent effect on hearing health.
+LSD, mescaline and PCP usage affects the circulatory system by elevating blood pressure, which can be damaging to hearing health over time.

 Noise induced hearing loss